JonnyBanana/Gemstone_Database_for_Lapidaries/README.md

 <h2>🚀 Features</h2>

 -Smart Search: Features an "Auto-Open" function.
-If your search (e.g., "Tan") </BR>
+If your search (e.g., "Hac") </BR>
-&nbsp;matches only one mineral (e.g., Tanzanite), it opens the data sheet immediately.
+&nbsp;matches only one mineral (e.g., Hackmanite), it opens the data sheet immediately.

 -Mineral Database: Currently includes 250 minerals, with plans for continuous expansion.